Memphis Tigers: Mascot

-The official mascot was TOM III, a live bengal tiger.
+The university's current official costume mascot is Pouncer.

+It was previously TOM III, a live bengal tiger who died on September 18, 2020.
 The university was one of a few schools in the country that kept a live tiger as a mascot, although the practice of live animals serving as university mascots is carried on by a number of other universities.